Angela Wrightson murder: Vulnerable Hartlepool woman's death 'could not have been prevented'

 Two Serious Case Reviews and a Safeguarding Adults Review were carried out after the murder of Angela at her home in Stephen Street in December 2014.

-The girls, aged 13 and 14 at the time, who cannot be identified, were sentenced to 15 years custody in April of last year.
+The girls, aged 13 and 14 at the time, who cannot be identified, were sentenced to 15 years custody.

 Ann Baxter, chairwoman of the Teeswide Safeguarding Adults Board (TSAB), said: "This really was a sad and shocking case, and everyone who was involved in [Angela's] life, in particular her family and the staff who worked directly with her, were left devastated by what happened.